 He now runs his own business providing advice to clients including PwC, Barratt, Arcadis and Avonhurst on public policy and geopolitical trends.
 He is also a non-executive director of Clarion Housing Group, the largest housing association in the country, and a member of the Advisory Board of the Work Foundation.

-Chief of Staff: At a time of huge interest in the person who is effectively Gavin’s successor (no-one currently holds the title of Chief of Staff, but Dominic Cummings is carrying out many of the functions), Gavin is uniquely placed to give an insight into this relatively recent role.
+Chief of Staff: Gavin is uniquely placed to give an insight into this relatively recent role.
 For just over two years, it took up virtually every waking hour of his life and in that time he saw almost everything the Prime Minister saw – more than the Chancellor, Foreign Secretary or Home Secretary – and could attend whichever of the Primer Minister’s meetings he wanted to.
 He got to know the leaders of the Opposition parties and a number of world leaders on a first name basis.
 This talk will describe what Gavin’s role as Chief of Staff was like and the way the country is actually run from behind that famous black door.

 Brexit: As Theresa May’s Chief of Staff, Gavin was intimately involved in the conduct of the Brexit negotiations and the efforts to convince MPs to back the resulting deal.
-This talk will describe why things turned out as they did, analyse the possible outcomes of the current negotiations and how the UK/EU relationship is likely to be develop in the future.
+This talk will describe why things turned out as they did and analyse how the UK/EU relationship is likely to develop in the future.

 COVID-19: The COVID-19 pandemic is the biggest crisis humanity has faced since the Second World War, a once-in-a-generation public health crisis and an unprecedented economic one.
 In this talk Gavin will discuss which countries have fared best so far and why; why there has been so little global co-ordination to tackle what is clearly a global problem; how the pandemic is likely to progress; and what we can do to stop it happening again.